ach-raf/downoald_subtitles/README.md

 ![](images/download_subs.gif)

-A little python script to donwload subtitles from opensubtitles.org.
+A little python script to download subtitles from opensubtitles.org.

 # Usage: